-When you share your file, Lab Aides will receive a notice via email that provides access to your file and print order form.
+When you share your file, the coordinator will receive a notice via email that provides access to your file and print order form.
 When your print is complete, you will receive an email from the Lab Aide to swing by the Tech Center to pick up and pay for your print.
 Payment is required before you take your print out of the lab, therefore you must pick-up large format prints during business hours 9:00am-4:30pm so you can pay.

 The Tech Center has two Epson 4880 printers, one with Matte Black ink (MK) and one with Photo Black ink (PK).
 There is also an Epson 4900 printer capable of switching between Matte and Photo Black inks.
 Each printer can accept paper sizes up to 17 inches wide.
 These are self-service printers.
 If you have had instruction on how to print to these printers, you are welcome to log in and use them, provided you supply your own paper.